Writing

 Impact:

-We use FFT for teachers and Curriculum Leaders to monitor coverage and track progress across reading.
+We use Depth of Learning for teachers and Curriculum Leaders to monitor coverage and track progress across writing.
 Leaders also carry out regular monitoring to ensure that appropriate sequencing is in place.
-Teachers use a mixture of the national curriculum, FFT statements and knowledge of the children, in conjunction with our planning to ensure that children develop their knowledge and skills as they move from Early Years through to Key Stage 1 and Key Stage 2.
+Teachers use a mixture of the national curriculum, pacing sheets, Depth of Learning and knowledge of the children, in conjunction with our planning to ensure that children develop their knowledge and skills as they move from Early Years through to Key Stage 1 and Key Stage 2.
 In addition to this, each piece of writing is assessed against the key learning skills decided at the beginning of each unit of work.